Water and Wastewater Master Plan

 The current watering restrictions for gardens and lawns in Tillsonburg lead one to believe that there is not enough water and water pressure to cater to the current housing and commercial developments.
 Would please give me a complete answer with some details of capacity and pressures?
 Thank you.

-jaykay asked 9 months ago
+jaykay asked over 1 year ago

 Thank you for your question.
 The Water and Wastewater Master Plan focuses on long-term planning for future growth and development, while summer water conservation measures are in place to help manage water demand through periods of dry weather.
 At the online public meeting held on June 27, Oxford County presented the proposed long-term projects to increase the water supply in Tillsonburg that includes returning two wells back into service, replacing two more existing wells, and water storage expansions.
 You can watch a recording of the public meeting or download the presentation on the project page here: https://speakup.oxfordcounty.ca/wwwmp/news_feed/information-from-public-consultation-centre